 What is the treatment for nodulocystic acne?

-The recommended treatment for nodulocystic acne is isotretinoin, which should be commenced early to prevent scarring.
-The treatment is required for at least five months, and further courses are sometimes necessary.
+The recommended treatment is oral isotretinoin which should be commenced early to prevent scarring.
+Treatment is required for at least five months, and further courses are sometimes necessary.
 Intralesional steroids following cyst drainage, can be used for individual persistent or large inflammatory nodules or cysts.

 Patients with acne conglobata often need additional treatments, such as: